RudraveerMandal/POGchain/docs/software/commands.md

 * **ll**
   `ll?level=L[&partition=P]`<br>
-  Adjust the log level for partition P where P is one of Bucket, Database, Fs, Herder, History, Ledger, Overlay, Process, SCP, Tx (or all if no partition is specified).
+  Adjust the log level for partition P where P is one of Bucket, Database, Fs, Herder, History, Ledger, Overlay, Process, pogcvm, Tx (or all if no partition is specified).
 Level is one of FATAL, ERROR, WARNING, INFO, DEBUG, VERBOSE, TRACE.